mrKirushko/OxyWitleaf2CSV/README.md

 If you want smoother graphics with anti-aliasing enable you can open "csv_graph.R" file and replace the line ```use_Cairo = FALSE``` with ```use_Cairo = TRUE``` and run "csv_graph.R" script again to see if the results are more appealing.

-All of that should be enough to compose your report.
+The files should be enough to compose your report.